Java Monitoring Tools & Metrics

 In this case, you need to monitor how often the GC runs and how long each cycle takes.
 Frequent and long GC cycles, especially in the old generation space, are a sign of decreased performance or can hide memory leaks.
 At the same time, applications require different GC pause time, be it longer or shorter, and monitoring will help you tune the GC accordingly.

-Also learn how GC logs can help with monitoring – and by extension, tuning – from our post on Understanding Java Garbage Collection Logging: What Are GC Logs and How To Analyze Them.
+Read more about how GC logs can help with monitoring – and by extension, tuning – from our post on Understanding Java Garbage Collection logging: What are GC logs and how to analyze them and check out what are the best practices you should follow to get the most out of your Java logs.

 Monitoring JVM threads is just as important to ensure optimum app performance.
 Threads are how your app does the work.
 Threads are to JVM what processes are for operating systems, and just like when you have too many processes running, too many active threads can cause spikes in CPU utilization, causing application – and even server – slowdown.
 At the same time, a higher number of active threads leads to context switching among the CPUs, which will require even more resources from your processor.